If you don’t plan effectively, inflation could cause your pot of hard-earned cash to shrink

 Understanding inflation is an important factor when it comes to financial success.
 If you don’t factor inflation in when deciding where to put your money – whether that’s savings accounts or investing – you could find your pot shrinks over the years.

-The latest figures from the Consumer Price Index show that, as of October 2017, inflation is at 3% – the highest it has been for five years.
+Figures from the Consumer Price Index show that, at the time of writing in October 2017, inflation was at 3% – the highest it has been for five years.
 This means the prices of key goods that households need to buy, such as food, fuel and clothing, are rising at a rate of 3% a year.

 If your savings aren’t earning at least 3% a year, the effect of inflation will mean your money will buy less in a year’s time.
 For example, if you put £100 into a bank account paying 1% interest, you would have £101 after 12 months.
 But, 3% inflation will mean that the things that cost you £100 when you put your money in your account will cost you £103 a year later – so your money has lost purchasing power.